pymor/pymor/README.md

     pip install --upgrade pip  # make sure that pip is reasonably new pip install pymor[full]

+(Please note that pip must be at least version 9.0.0)

 This will install the latest release of pyMOR on your system with most optional dependencies.
 For Linux we provide binary wheels, so no further system packages should